top of page

 As the season unfolds here on Red Mountain, we will be updating this page in real-time with photos, weather data, and field notes directly from our estate vineyard.
 Bookmark this link and follow along with us as we navigate the wind, the heat, and the magic of the 2026 growing season.

-First up: The foundation of it all—Winter Pruning.
+Chapter One: The foundation of it all—Winter Pruning.

 Infographic for the Winter effects on the vineyard within the Red Mountain AVA